Speech Paralinguistic Approach for Detecting Dementia Using Gated Convolutional Neural Network: Related Works

 \subsection{Features}

 Several types of features can be used to identify dementia.
-In this section, features based on the patient's brain images and on linguistic characteristics of their speech will be presented as well as acoustic features extracted from their speech, which are the features used in this work.
+In this section, features extracted from the patient's brain images and from the their speech's linguistic content will be presented as well as acoustic features obtained from their speech, which are the features used in this work.